HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 Even if you wished to do so, it is not easy to get away with not declaring your foreign savings interest to the French tax authorities.

-In July 2005 the European Tax Directive came into force, under which Member States agreed to exchange information about bank customers who earn interest in one country but live in another.
+Under the European Tax Directive Member States of the EEA agreed to exchange information about bank customers who earn interest in one country but live in another.

-This means that if you hold savings in a bank account in the EU other than in France, the amount of interest earned on the account will be reported to the French tax authorities.
-Offshore accounts are shielded from this rule, but you are still legally required to declare the income.
+This means that if you hold savings in a bank account in the EEA other than in France, the amount of interest earned on the account will be reported to the French tax authorities.

-Since 2007, France has also entered into separate tax exchange agreements with many so called 'tax haven' countries, so there is now a far greater chance of undeclared income in these countries being discovered, although you would normally need to be subject to a tax investigation for this to happen.
+France has also entered into separate tax exchange agreements with many so called 'tax haven' countries, so there is now a far greater chance of undeclared income in these countries being discovered.

 You may find that your bank will ask you for your French income tax registration number.